StackStorm/st2docs/docs/source/mistral_yaql.rst

 List to Dictionary
 ++++++++++++++++++
-Now there're cases when it's easier to work with dictionaries instead of list (i.e. random access of a value with the key).
+There are cases where it is easier to work with dictionaries rather than lists (e.g. random access of a value with the key).
 Let's take the same list of VM records from above and convert it to a dictionary where VM name is the key and the value is the record.
 YAQL can convert a list of lists to a dictionary where each list contains the key and value.
 For example, the expression